 We act with a deep respect for one another, for our communities, for those we serve, and for those with whom we collaborate.

-We strive to achieve measurable improvements in the quality of life for LGBT youth in Massachusetts and beyond.
+We strive to achieve measurable improvements in the quality of life for LGBTQ youth in Massachusetts and beyond.